Get Your Early Access to the Easter Special | Start Your Egg Hunt Here

 The most important thing you can do for your suit happens the moment you get out of the water.
 Give it a thorough rinse in cold, fresh water right away to wash out damaging chlorine, salt, and chemicals.
 When it’s time for a proper wash, hand washing is always your best bet.
 Use a small amount of mild soap or a detergent made for delicates and gently work it into the fabric.
 Avoid harsh detergents, fabric softeners, and especially bleach, as they will break down the fibers and ruin the elasticity.
 If you’re in a pinch and need to use a machine, place your suit in a mesh bag and run it on the gentlest cycle with cold water.

-Make Your Swimwear Last Longer
+Simple Tricks to Make Your Swimwear Last

 Once your suit is clean, how you dry it is just as important.
 Never wring out your swimwear, as this can permanently stretch and damage the elastic fibers.
 Instead, gently squeeze out the excess water, then lay the suit flat on a towel or hang it to air-dry in a shady, well-ventilated spot.
 Direct sunlight and high heat from a dryer will quickly degrade the fabric and fade the colors.
 If you swim often, try to rotate between a few different suits.
 This gives the elastic in each one time to recover and return to its original shape, which is key for maintaining that perfect fit in your competitive swim gear.